organisciak/dissertation/document/5_design_objective.md

 The *item* can change, such as modifying the presentation or the size of the single assignment set.

-Even the *contribution* action can change: for example, the granularity of the contribution mechanism (free text, multiple choice, single button, etc.).
+Even the *contribution* action can change: for example, the granularity of the contribution mechanism (e.g., free text, multiple choice, single button).

 There are also harder to qualify elements such as the appeal of the topic and the visual layout.